274 - Performance-enhancing drugs and hormones - risks rewards and broader implications for the public

 Peter Attia Does Not Pull Punches

 This episode of The Drive is one of those conversations that people will either love or hate depending on how comfortable they are with nuance.
-Peter Attia sits down and walks through the entire landscape of performance-enhancing drugs and hormones, from testosterone replacement to growth hormone to EPO, and he does it without the usual moralizing or hand-wringing.
+Peter Attia sits down and walks through the entire space of performance-improving drugs and hormones, from testosterone replacement to growth hormone to EPO, and he does it without the usual moralizing or hand-wringing.
 He treats these compounds as what they are: pharmacological tools with specific risk-benefit profiles that depend entirely on context.

 With over a million views, this clearly hit a nerve.
 And the reason is obvious.
 Most content about PEDs falls into two buckets: bodybuilding forums where everything is fine and nobody has side effects, or mainstream media where everything will kill you and everyone who uses these drugs is a cheater.
 Attia refuses to play either game.
 He sits in the middle with the data, and he lets the data make the argument.